-Q: How do I receive my certificate(s)?
+Q: How do I receive my certificate(s) if I buy directly [without Crypto currency]?

 Q: Where is my certificate - hectare located?

-A: We will produce a detailed and numbered grid for each site location, an offer you to chose your plot by yourself, or if you decline to choose, ES will allocate one to you.
+A: We will produce a detailed and numbered grid for each site location, an offer you to choose your plot by yourself, or if you decline to choose, ES will allocate one to you.

 Q: How are the different sites valued?